 From now onwards continue along this very quiet road and when grass starts to grow down the middle of it (and its late summer/early autumn) search the hedgerows for blackberries, this is a particularly good place for them and often we can provide you with home grown apples so you can make a blackberry and apple pie for supper in the well equipped kitchens in the cottages.

-The road will end when you come out on a bend with the entrance to Twistgates Farm holiday cottages and romantic Apple Loft close by on your left.
+The road will end when you come out on a bend with the entrance to Twistgates Farm holiday cottages and romantic Apple Loft close by on your right.

 We’d love to welcome you for a holiday, short break or weekend retreat and tell you about other country walks in Devon from Twistgates, and particularly in this Area of Outstanding Natural Beauty that we’re so fortunate to live in.
 And if time allows during your vacation the South West Coast Path the Devon Way and Exmoor and Dartmoor National Parks are within easy driving distances.